Density estimations - iris

 f

-It is clear from all the above figures that the new observation is located in the middle of the class 'setosa', and therefore that PLSDA methods will predict it as belonging to this class.
+In the present example, it is clear from all the above figures that the new observation is located in the middle of the class 'setosa', and therefore that the considered PLSDA methods will predict it as belonging to this class.